wolfie90/fork-cms-module-catalog/README.md

 ## Features

-* comment on products
+* Comment on products
-* put products in shopping cart (based on cookies)
+* Put products in shopping cart (based on cookies)
-* order products (without paying methods)
+* Order products (without paying methods)
-* add products in categories and subcategories
+* Add products in categories and subcategories
-* add dynamic specifications
+* Add dynamic specifications
-* add images, files and videos to a product
+* Add images, files and videos to a product

 ## Improvements